broadinstitute/Zoonomia/README.md

 (1) diversity_analysis.input.txt
 (2) diversity_analysis.pantheria.phenotypes.txt
 (3) diversity_analysis.pantheria.phenotype_types.txt

+Testing by regression with ordinal predictor for correlation of IUCN conservation status and SoH, heterozyogsity: IUCN.diversity.correlation.R

 # Pipeline for calculating segments of heterozygosity from a mapped .bam file
 # Scripts adapted to run on an SGE/bash environment